amy-r/Advanced-Static-Comp/README.md

 ## Original Comp
 <img src = 'images/static-comp-challenge-3.jpg'>

-This project expanded my CSS skills.
-After building out the HTML, I ultimately decided to use flex throughout this comp.
+This comp is an exercise in CSS wizardy and attention to detail.
+I leaned heavily on CSS flexbox and ensured that it maintained a smooth transition to smaller screen sizes.